- Education and Science»

 Radiation Therapy Burns - Relieve pain and allow the skin to heal naturally without scars.

-We are all exposed to radiation in various forms, for most of the time.
+We are all exposed to radiation in various forms, both natural and from electrical devices, for most of the time.
 This occurs from the sun during the day or on holiday, natural radiation (Radon from granite stone), microwaves, TVs or computer screens and cell phones, to a lesser extent.

 However, there are occasions when some of us are unlucky enough to suffer from cancer or similar and have to undergo radiation therapy.
 Exposure to concentrated radiation sources, X-rays (also known as Roentgen Rays), Cobalt therapy and the like can have an unpleasant side-effect of radiation burns to the skin localised to the area treated.